haydenbleasel/stripe-migrate/README.md

 Once your account has been migrated, simply update your API keys and redeploy your app.

-## TODO

-- force the billing period of subscriptions on the new account by setting a custom trial end date when you create them.

 ## Limitations

 - This tool does not migrate anything not mentioned above.